RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 The final resource to provision is the service connection from Azure DevOps to Azure Cloud.
-At this stage, a resource group has been provisioned and a service principle has been provisioned with a password.
+At this stage, a resource group has been provisioned and a service principal has been provisioned with a password.
 To create this service connection the resource `azuredevops_serviceendpoint_azurerm` is used.
 Access to the password is available as a resource attribute, so this can be used to provision the service connection on Azure DevOps.
 The